Quantinuum/tierkreis-riken-starter/README.md

 - `graphs`: The Tierkreis graphs that specify the order of execution of our computations.
 - `workers`: Each subdirectory constitutes a worker.
 A worker is a collection of task definitions that have a common set of dependencies.
 - `install_workers.py`: An example script to demonstrate how to pull in dependencies used in the graphs in `graphs`.
+- `pyproject.toml`: The dependencies required to run the graphs in `graphs`.
+Worker dependencies should not be included.

 ## Set up